Why Start a Youth Ambassadors Group?

-"This fits in with what Ofsted says when they come to schools: it's all about independent learning and taking the lead.
-This programme has really helped these students improve their grades and develop their self awareness, confidence and initiative.
-It's excellent" - Cath Brookes, Deputy Head, Burntwood School for Girls.
+"This fits in with what Ofsted says when they come to schools: it's all about independent learning and taking the lead."
+Cath Brookes, Burntwood School for Girls.

 As well as having fun and making a difference, group members gain a Youth Ambassador badge and certificate in appreciation for their hard work and commitment.
 Registered groups must use this feedback form to apply.

 2. It's a great learning experience.